vikingeducation/assignment_data_structures/README.md

 10.Inserting a value to a Hash: O(1)
    Akin to adding a new node into a linked list.
 Will reset the nodes to point to the new nodes very quickly.
-11.Retrieving the keys of a Hash ({ foo: "bar" }.keys): O(n)
+11.Retrieving the keys of a Hash ({ foo: "bar" }.keys): O(n) Go through the entire table, grabbing the integers and recomputing each integer into their respective keys, then store them in an output array for the user.

 [A Ruby-based data structures assignment for the Viking Code School which uses arrays, hashes, linked lists, structs, graphs and trees](http://www.vikingcodeschool.com)